Commodity & Storage Fumigation

 Signs You Need Commodity & Storage Fumigation

 Live insects in stored grain or processed goods: You spot adult beetles crawling across the surface of bagged wheat, or small moths flutter near warehouse lighting at dusk.
 Rice weevils leave characteristic round exit holes in individual kernels.
 Flour beetles congregate in warm pockets within bulk storage.
-Any live stored-product insect sighting signals an active infestation that surface spraying won’t resolve.
-Fumigation penetrates deep into the commodity mass where contact-based treatments can’t reach.
+When you discover any live stored-product insect, it signals an active infestation issue that surface spraying won’t resolve.
+The contamination will spread if not addressed.
+Fumigation penetrates deep into the commodity mass where contact-based treatments can’t reach, helping you get pests out completely.

 Webbing, frass, or larvae in packaged products: Indian meal moth larvae spin silken webbing across grain surfaces and inside packaging seams.
-Frass — the fine powdery excrement left by feeding insects — accumulates in corners of bags, between stacked pallets, and along conveyor systems.
+Frass – the fine powdery excrement left by feeding insects – accumulates in corners of bags, between stacked pallets, and along conveyor systems.
+These pests can contaminate products placed in any storage area.
 These signs indicate a breeding population that has moved well beyond a few stray adults.
-Commodity fumigation with phosphine or sulfuryl fluoride permeates sealed packaging and kills larvae hidden within the product itself.
+Commodity fumigation with phosphine or sulfuryl fluoride permeates every place within sealed packaging and kills larvae hidden within the product itself.

 Rejected shipments or failed phytosanitary inspections: A quarantine officer at the destination port intercepts your cargo and finds live pests or pest damage.
 The shipment gets held, re-treated at your expense, or returned.
-Pre-shipment fumigation with proper certification prevents these costly interceptions and keeps your supply chain moving.
+The financial impact can be severe.
+Pre-shipment fumigation with proper certification prevents these costly interceptions, saving time and resources while keeping your supply chain moving.

 Commodity temperature and moisture conditions favoring rapid pest reproduction: Stored grain above 70°F with moisture content exceeding 13% creates ideal breeding conditions for grain borers, psocids, and dermestid beetles.
-Populations can double in weeks under these conditions.
+These conditions cause populations to double in weeks.
 Fumigation breaks the reproductive cycle, and combined with grain cooling or aeration, it prevents reinfestation.
+We help improve storage conditions and ensure your facility is ready for long-term commodity protection.

 Our Commodity & Storage Fumigation Process

 Commodity and storage fumigation is a controlled, multi-phase operation.
-Sterling Pest Control follows a standardized protocol for every job.
+Sterling Pest Control follows a standardized protocol for every commercial pest fumigation job.
+Proper planning will make the difference between success and failure.

 Step 2 — Sealing and preparation.
 Technicians seal all openings, vents, doors, and cracks using gas-proof sheeting, sealing tape, foam, and caulk.
-For tarpaulin fumigations, we drape and secure tarps over commodity stacks with sand snakes or water seals.
+For tarpaulin fumigations, we drape and secure tarps over commodity stacks with sand snakes or water seals, with each area being clearly marked.
 We then conduct a pressure decay test to confirm the structure meets gas tightness standards.
+This form of preparation is essential for success.

 Step 3 — Evacuation and safety posting.
 We evacuate all personnel from the treatment zone, post warning placards and danger signs at every entry point, and establish a secured buffer zone.
 All notification requirements are fulfilled before fumigant introduction.